CoderMZ/IPT-7.1/README.md

 ### Navigation
 ![Alt text](./img/navi.png)

-Click ond "GAMES, "RIZZ" or the Logo to navigate the different sites
+Click on "GAMES, "RIZZ" or the Logo to navigate the different sites

 ## Contributor
 [Dines Nimalthas](https://github.com/Reavexx)